Central European University: Relocation (2017–2019)

 2017 protests in Hungary were held on April 2 in the form of a walk from Budapest's Corvinus University to Parliament, passing by Eötvös Loránd University and CEU.
 The demonstration brought together thousands of protesters, with protest speeches by both CEU and foreign academics and activists, and was broadcast live on Facebook by Hír TV.

-In the wake of the new Hungarian legislation, the Czech Minister of Finance Andrej Babiš proposed the CEU be moved to Prague, Czech Republic, offering particular buildings in the centre of the city that the university might use.
+In the wake of the new Hungarian legislation, the Czech Minister of Finance Andrej Babiš proposed CEU be moved to Prague, Czech Republic, offering particular buildings in the centre of the city that the university might use.

 On 3 April 2017, CEU submitted a legal memorandum to the Hungarian parliament, raising substantial issues about the legality and constitutionality of the proposed legislation, and pledged to continue to it using all available legal means in Hungary and in the EU.
 On the same day, the Hungarian parliament decided to debate and vote on the draft bill the following day, after a request by Deputy Prime Minister Zsolt Semjén, also head of the Christian Democrats, the junior party in the government coalition.
 Semjén said his request was justified by "government interests to pass the law early."